-The Environmental Upgrade Finance (EUF) market in Victoria is leading nationally, with 47 projects financed of $24.86 million as of September QTR 2018/2019.
-Of the total capital value invested so far, there are 31 renewable solar projects (74 per cent), 10 energy efficiency projects (22 per cent) and 1 project that has implemented both renewable and energy efficiency measures (2 per cent).
+The Environmental Upgrade Finance (EUF) market in Victoria is leading nationally, with 54 projects financed of $27.1 million as of December QTR 2 2018/2019.
+Of the total capital value invested so far, there are 42 renewable solar projects (77%), ten energy efficiency projects (22%) and one project that has implemented both renewable and energy efficiency measures (2%).

-The two sectors of Commercial Buildings and Manufacturing, Warehouse, Distribution and Storage take the major share of projects (90 per cent) with a respective capital invested value of $14.53m and $7.63m.
-In terms of impact, it is expected that all 47 projects will deliver a combined GHG emission saving of 288,039 tCO2-e over the life of all the projects.
+The two sectors of Commercial Buildings and Manufacturing, Warehouse, Distribution and Storage take the major share of projects (90%) with a respective capital invested value of $14.81 million and $9.67 million.
+In terms of impact, it is expected that all 54 projects will deliver a combined greenhouse gas (GHG) emission saving of 349,000 tonnes c CO2-e) over the life of all the projects

-Most of the projects in this period (73 per cent) were renewable solar projects which reflects the emphasis on suitability of EUF for small-to-medium sized industrial and agribusiness roof-top solar.
-82 per cent of all EUF projects in Victoria so far are below $750k indicating that there is a strong demand from SMEs to take up energy efficiency and renewables.
+Most of the projects in this period (84%) were renewable solar projects which reflects the emphasis on suitability of EUF for small-to-medium sized industrial and agribusiness roof-top solar.
+82% of all EUF projects in Victoria so far are below $750,000 indicating that there is a strong demand from SMEs to take up energy efficiency and renewables.

-The data for this update has been provided by Better Building Finance.
+This data was provided by Better Building Finance.